nickdala/spring-boot-grpc-azure-storage-emulator/README.md

 </dependency>
 ```

-Configure the application to use the Azure Storage Emulator by setting the following properties in the `application.properties` file:
+To use the Azure Storage Emulator, configure the application by setting the following properties in the `application.properties` file:

 ```yaml
 spring.cloud.azure.storage.blob.container-name=contoso
 spring.cloud.azure.storage.blob.connection-string=DefaultEndpointsProtocol=http;AccountName=devstoreaccount1;AccountKey=Eby8vdM02xNOcqFlqUwJPLlmEtlCDXJ1OUzFT50uSRZ6IFsuFq2UVErCz4I6tq/K1SZFPTOtr/KBHBeksoGMGw==;BlobEndpoint=http://127.0.0.1:10000/devstoreaccount1;
 ```

-In production, these properties should be set to the values of your Azure Storage account and not hardcoded in the `application.properties` file.
+In production, these properties should not be hardcoded in the `application.properties` file.
 Connection strings in production should be replaced with Microsoft Managed Identity when possible.
-For more information on Azure Storage support using Microsoft Entra ID, check out the link [here]( https://learn.microsoft.com/en-us/azure/storage/blobs/authorize-access-azure-active-directory).
+For more information on Azure Storage support using Microsoft Entra ID, check out the link [here]( https://learn.microsoft.com/azure/storage/blobs/authorize-access-azure-active-directory).

+### gRPC Service

 The application exposes a gRPC service with the following methods: